vladdeSV/simple-enum/README.md

 *= only tested on PHP 7.4, but PhpStorm tells me it should run fine.

-## Why
+## Why?
-I come from languages C-like languages with proper enums.
-Why is there no such simple, built-in, proper, enum in PHP.
+I come from C-like languages with proper enums.
+Why is there no such simple, built-in, proper, enum in PHP?

+Other third party alternatives (see [this](https://github.com/spatie/enum), [this](https://github.com/myclabs/php-enum), and [this](https://github.com/marc-mabe/php-enum) for instance) are overly complicated for my needs.
 This should probably solve it for most of my use cases.

 ## Example